EthienDuckett/Recall/README.md

 I am not to be held accountable for your use of my code

 # How to use
-Notes
+Note:
 program only works in bash terminal

 The program is made entirely in shell and is best operated off of an alias.
-If you want to use this program I recommend creating a .bash_aliases file in your home directory and typing   alias recall="bash /home/Downloads/Recall/recall.sh"
+If you want to use this program I recommend creating a .bash_aliases file in your home directory and typing   alias recall="bash /home/Downloads/Recall-master/recall.sh"

 http://ejware.com/wp-content/uploads/2020/07/editme.png